 In this article

 The Chase Sapphire Reserve® is one of the best premium travel cards that also works for everyday life expenses.
-There is a $550 annual fee but $300 in credits and other perks that help offset this.
+There is a $795 annual fee, but it offers over $2,700 in cardholder value and other perks that help offset this cost.

 Chase Sapphire Reserve®

 The Chase Sapphire Reserve® is a strong premium card if you care about earning points or benefits when you travel.
-Despite the $550 annual fee, the $300 travel credit, Priority Pass membership, and travel insurances make the card worth considering.
+Despite the $795 annual fee, the $300 travel credit, Priority Pass membership, and over $2,700 in annual cardmember value make the card worth considering.

 Point Multipliers